projectatomic/nulecule/spec/0.0.1-alpha/README.md

 All field names in the specification are **case sensitive**.

-By convention, the containerapp specification file is named `Atomicfile`.
-The Atomicfile is the primary file defining the containerapp and it's relationship to dependencies.
+By convention, the containerapp definition file is named `Nulecule`.
+The Nulecule is the primary file defining the containerapp and it's relationship to dependencies.

 ### Data Types